firebolt-db/otel-exporter/README.md

 | firebolt.query.returned.byte | Int64Counter     | The total number of bytes returned from the query               |
 | firebolt.query.spilled.byte  | Int64Counter     | The total number of bytes spilled (uncompressed)                |
 | firebolt.query.queue.time    | Float64Counter   | Time the query spent in queue                                   |

+All the instruments in this meter have the following attributes:
+- `firebolt.account.name` - name of the account
+- `firebolt.engine.name` - name of the engine
+- `firebolt.user.name` - name of the user executing query
+- `firebolt.query.status` - status of the query

 #### Meter name: `firebolt.exporter`